 I used pure Vitamin E and Candelula ointment topically on the incision to help decrease scarring.
 I now have a white line just below the bikini line which keeps getting lighter in appearance and no keloid scarring.

-But we only have one chance to raise this little human we’ve given life to and that comes first.
+But we only have one chance to raise this little human, and that is our priority.
 We’re learning and growing together as a family and we wouldn’t have it any other way.